 To educate architects, designers, builders, remodelers, contractors, health care professionals, design students, and consumers, how to build new, and modify existing living environments, incorporating Smart Livable Homes features, details, and technologies, to make the place we call home "all-age friendly".

-To help people of all ages...especially those with physical and/or cognitive challenges achieve and maintain daily living independence and safety at home.
+To help people of all ages...especially those with physical and/or cognitive challenges achieve and maintain maximum daily living independence and safety in their homes.

 About the Founder, Laurence "Larry" Weinstein

-Educated at Pratt Institute: Architectural and Product Design, and also a veteran, Larry's former career was as the founder and CEO of a successful commercial and residential Design/Build firm for over four decades with offices in three major cities.
+Educated at Pratt Institute: Architectural and Product Design, and also a Korean veteran.
+Larry's former career was as the founder and CEO of a successful commercial and residential Design/Build firm for over four decades, with offices in three major cities.